-Have you ever been to a high school or college football game?
-If you have, you were probably treated to a show at halftime.
-In addition to the gridiron action, many people look forward to seeing a unique act that combines music with movement.
+Have you ever been to a school football game?
+If so, you were probably treated to a show at halftime.
+Many fans look forward to seeing a unique halftime act that combines music with movement.
 What are we talking about?
 The marching band, of course!

-Today, you’ll find marching bands playing at sporting events and parades.
-Marching bands can have a few dozen to several hundred members.
-In fact, some bands are huge!
-The Allen Eagle Escadrille — a high school marching band from Texas — claims to be the world’s largest marching band with over 800 members!
+Marching bands come in many sizes.
+Some have just a few dozen members.
+Others have hundreds!
+The Allen Eagle Escadrille is a high school marching band from Texas.
+It claims to be the world’s largest marching band at over 800 members!

 Would you like to join a marching band one day?
 You can start by learning to read music.
 Then, learn more about different instruments.
 If there’s one that interests you more than others, start learning to play it.
 For many people, playing music is a great form of self-expression.

 Even if you don’t join a marching band, watching them play can be quite a treat.
 The next time you see one, look closely.
 Their movement across the field is often very complicated and takes a lot of practice.
 They work hard to put on some of the best shows around.

 Standards: CCRA.L.3, CCRA.L.6, CCRA.R.4, CCRA.R.1, CCRA.R.2, CCRA.R.10, CCRA.SL.1